andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 export default Child;
 ```

+##### Composable Component
+We can include a component inside another component.

 ##### key prop in list items
 Keys help React identify which items have changed, are added or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.

 ##### children prop
-Children is a prop that allow you to pass components as data to other components.
-Component tree put between component's opening and closing tag will be passed to that component as children prop.
+`Children` is a prop that allow you to pass components as data to other components.
+Component tree put between component's __opening__ and __closing__ tag will be passed to that component as children prop.
 The best way to pick a key is to use a string that uniquely identifies a list item among its siblings.
 Most often, we would use IDs (uniqueNo) from our data as keys.